romgere/romgere_cockpit/resources/doc/index.md

 ![X-Plane network settings](/resources/img/xplane_conf_data.png?raw=true)

-**Note :** Step n°3 is optional if want planned to only use the library to send command to X-plane (and not received any data).
+**Note :** Step n°3 is optional if only use the library to send command to X-plane (not received any data).

 # Further documentation